ofiwg/libfabric/man/fi_gni.7.md

 with this mechanism, the application must call fi_cq_readerr to get the source address followed by fi_av_insert on the populated err_data member.

+For FI_MULTI_RECV, the GNI provider generates a separate FI_MULTI_RECV CQ event once the receive buffer has been consumed.
+Also, owing to the out-or-order nature of the Cray network, the CQ events associated with individual messages arriving in the receive buffer may be generated out of order with respect to the offset into the buffer into which the messages were received.

 # KNOWN BUGS

 The GNI provider currently treats the fi_shutdown() interface as a strictly